IHE/RAD.IRA/input/pagecontent/rad-x9.md

 ##### 2:3.X9.4.2.2 Message Semantics

-The Receiver shall send a confirmation message back to the Sender using the established websocket connection.
+The Receiver shall send a confirmation message back to the Manager using the established websocket connection.

 The Receiver shall include `id` and `status` parameters as defined in [Section 2.5.2 Event Notification Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html#event-notification-response) in the confirmation message.